AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 The AEM author then will be able to drag and drop the Adobe Captivate Prime component and configure accordingly.

-Captivate Prime component requires the configuration created in above step to be mapped to the Page. &nbsp;Author can map the configuration by Editing Page Properties under **Advanced > Configuration > Cloud Configuration** and provide path of configuration.
+Captivate Prime component requires the configuration created in above step to be mapped to the Page.
+Author can map the configuration by Editing Page Properties under **Advanced > Configuration > Cloud Configuration** and provide path of configuration.
 In this way, Author can create configurations for multiple Captivate Prime accounts and map each one to different Sites Page.
 If a configuration is not mapped to the Page, component will read the configuration from Parent Page recursively until it finds one.

 ## Learner {#learner}